Frequently Asked Questions

 We have partnered with Access 2 to provide a discounted or free ticket (depending on the tour) to someone who accompanies a person with an Access 2 card.
 You can find more information about the program here.

 Please give us a call in the office to see if we are able to accommodate your needs!

 Yes!
-All of our vessels have a washroom on board except for Rocket (link to fleet page) that typically runs our 3 and 4 hour tours
+All of our vessels have a washroom on board except for Rocket that typically runs our 4 hour tours

-- Lunch is provided on all of our tours except our 3 hour and 4 hour tours
+- Lunch is provided on all of our tours 6 hours and longer.

 - Experienced guides and Transport Canada approved vessels

 We have never had anyone get seasick on our Zodiac vessels!
 You’re surrounded by fresh air and Zodiac vessels glide through the water for a very smooth ride!

 If you’re worried, we recommend taking a non-drowsy ginger tablet (like Gravol)